-In The Suffragette’s Daughter, a by-election leads to the fictional Mrs Sybil Siddons becoming the third woman to take a seat in the House of Commons in 1920.
+In Death at Crookham Hall, a by-election leads to the fictional Mrs Sybil Siddons becoming the third woman to take a seat in the House of Commons in 1920.

-In real life, 100 years ago, on 22 September 1921, Margaret Wintringham became the third woman to be elected as a Member of Parliament, winning the Louth by-election.
+In real life, 100 years ago, on 22 September 1921, Margaret Wintringham (1879 -1955), pictured above, became the third woman to be elected as a Member of Parliament, winning the Louth by-election.

 She was the first British-born woman to become a Member of Parliament and the first-ever female Liberal MP.
 She won by 791 votes, with a large turnout of women constituents voting for the first time.